Concentration: the stages and process of development

 Your felt-experience is as though your mind has the stability of a great mountain.

-Your mental clarity in such that it appears you could count the individual atoms in a wall.
+Mental clarity in such that it appears you could count the individual atoms in a wall.

 Having developed calm abiding we can further develop our concentration through eight levels of concentration: the eight meditative absorptions.